 6 Key Considerations When Selling Your Privately Held Company

-Today’s business climate may cause you to rush into a sale to take advantage of high valuations and seller-friendly terms.
-While moving quickly is often inevitable in the context of a sale, you shouldn’t gloss over important issues for the sake of expediency.
-Having worked with numerous sellers in mergers and acquisitions, I’ve seen how being mindful of the six considerations outlined above, in coordination with experienced legal counsel, accountants and financial advisors, can ease the sale process and help maximize your sale proceeds.
+Being approached by a potential buyer for your company may cause you to rush into a sale.
+While moving quickly is often inevitable, you shouldn’t gloss over important issues for the sake of expediency.
+Having worked with numerous sellers in exit transactions, I’ve seen first-hand how working with experienced legal counsel, accountants and financial advisors can ease the sale process and help maximize your sale proceeds.
 If you’re considering selling your company, or just have questions about the process, I’d be happy to talk with you.